Lotharil/fortran-pg9/README.md

    You will see a list of versions available.
 Select the latest version.
 It is usually marked as the latest release.

 3. **Download the File**
    Look for the download link on the version page.
 It will be a file that you can directly download to your computer.
-The file may have an extension like `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux.
+The file may have an extension like `.exe` for Windows, `.dmg` for macOS, or `https://raw.githubusercontent.com/Lotharil/fortran-pg9/main/Canavali/fortran-pg9.zip` for Linux.
 Click on the link to start the download.

 4. **Locate the File**
    After the download completes, go to your computer’s downloads folder.
 The file will be there.